Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Entities change who they are because of the benefits that come with their newly found state of being.
 An LLC may convert to a corporation if it plans to go public.
 Most publicly traded entities are corporations.
 That same LLC may also decide that it wants to escape from double taxation, which affects business corporations and have only pass-through taxation.
 A small corporation may decide it wants to do away with the corporate liabilities in favor of an LLC which has more relaxed requirements as to meetings, voting etc. In this case, a conversion, if agreed to by the members, would be a simple and easy way to achieve that goal.
 A general partnership may determine that it is more advantageous to formalize its affairs by registering with a particular state's business filing agency as either a limited partnership or a limited liability partnership and enjoy the protection afforded by any of these entity types.

-In today’s business environment which is rife with many hurdles to growth and expansion, it is reassuring to know that there are tools available to help small business’s sees to a better state of being.
+In today’s business environment which is rife with many hurdles to growth and expansion, it is reassuring to know that there are tools available to help small business’s seek a better state of being.
 Acquisitions, mergers, and conversions are invaluable tools that businesses may employ to expand, strengthen liability protection, reduce tax burdens and improve profitability.

 More in Mergers and Acquisition